antFB/antFB/docs/spec/proximity.en-US.md

 In the case that the three formats are not inapplicable, the hierarchy of information can be separated clearly through adding or cutting down the multiple of 『basic spacing』, or adding elements.

-> Note: in Ant Design, y=8+8*n, among which，n>=0，y stands for the vertical spacing and 8 represents 『basic spacing』.
+> Note: in Ant Fable, y=8+8*n, among which，n>=0，y stands for the vertical spacing and 8 represents 『basic spacing』.

 ---